kenanbendz/test/README.md

-*Clone this project and work on it locally.*

 ## Mission

 This repository contains a scaffolded create-react-app application with Material UI.

-Create a project that fetches the data from API and creates a grid overview page of all the job positions in cards.
+Create a project that fetches the data from the API endpoint that was provided to you and create a grid overview page of all the job positions in cards.

 Cards should only contain title and location name.